kevinni73/MemorySouls/README.md

 # Memory Souls

 Memory Souls is a top-down Souls-like game made as a proof of concept.
-Memory Souls was originally made in Monogame using Prime31's Nez framework, and was later ported to Unity over a few days.
+Memory Souls was originally made in MonoGame using Prime31's Nez framework, and was later ported to Unity over a few days.

+Fight a boss by walking up to it and entering the prompted button combo - it's always the same combo until you successfully complete one.
+Make sure to roll in order to dodge attacks!

 ## Controls
 Controller recommended